-- Decolonization should be targeted to patients with selected medical devices, such as central lines, midline catheters, and lumbar drains. - Breaks in the skin due to medical devices increase risk for infection. - Use a clean CHG cloth to clean not only skin around the device, but the device itself to prevent infection.
-CHG is safe on devices. - Ensure careful cleansing of skin around lines to remove bacteria. - After cleaning skin, clean 6 inches of line closest to the body. - Clean over non-gauze dressings. - If dressing in place, clean over dressing.
-After skin is cleaned, use clean part of cloth to clean at least the 6 inches of the device that are closest to the body.
+- Decolonization should be targeted to patients with selected medical devices, such as central lines, midline catheters, and lumbar drains - Breaks in the skin due to medical devices increase risk for infection - Use a clean CHG cloth to clean not only skin around the device but also the device itself to prevent infection.
+CHG is safe on devices. - Ensure careful cleansing of skin around devices to remove bacteria - After cleaning skin, clean 6 inches of the device that are closest to the body - Clean over non-gauze dressings - If dressing in place, clean over dressing.
+After skin is cleaned, use clean part of cloth to clean at least the 6 inches of the device that are closest to the body